elasticRTC/elasticrtc-tools/README.md

       [Mandatory] Cluster name.
 It must start with letter, contain only alphanumeric characters and be unique in selected region.
 White spaces are not allowed.

+ IMPORTANT NOTE
+    ElasticRTC currently is only supported in AWS zone eu-west-1
 ```

 The first time you run ElasticRTC you might see following message.
 It basically